kylegentle/cctickers/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
    :target: https://github.com/ambv/black

+**Notice**: This repository is unmaintained.
+It is left visible in case someone finds it useful or interesting.

-cctickers (pronounced "stickers") is a python package exposing a stream of aggregated cryptocurrency ticker data from public exchange APIs. *This package is under heavy development, and its API is subject to change.
-Use at your own risk.*
+cctickers (pronounced "stickers") is a python package exposing a stream of aggregated cryptocurrency ticker data from public exchange APIs.

 Usage
 -------------